OAK CLIFF FILM FEST

 The best parties, concerts, and film screenings

 Opened in 1931 (and reopened in 2010 after a series of financially-led closings) Oak Cliff’s Texas Theatre showcases film programming centered on cutting-edge European and art-house cinema and challenging musical lineups in its Behind the Screen series.
-Aviation Cinemas, which runs the theatre, also presents the city’s most interesting film fest, Oak Cliff Film Festival, which officially kicks off today.
+Aviation Cinemas, which runs the theatre, also presents the city’s most interesting film fest, Oak Cliff Film Festival, which officially kicks off this weekend.

 Unlike other festivals motivated by national screenings and regional star-power, the OCFF focuses on collaboration with Dallas artists and musicians, left-of-center film screenings, and events that engage and embrace the Oak Cliff community.
 Here, a few of the bright highlights during the weekend of parties, film screenings, and arts events.